 The city of Airdrie is located 15 minutes to the North of Calgary.
-To the East, the towns of Chestermere and Strathmore are a 15-to-30 minute drive and the town of Cochrane is just a sort drive to the west of the city.
-And Though it is not technically within Calgary’s metropolitan area, the town of Okotoks is only a short distance to the south.
+To the East, the towns of Chestermere and Strathmore are a 15-to-30 minute drive and the town of Cochrane is just a short drive to the west of the city.
+And though it is not technically within Calgary's metropolitan area, the town of Okotoks is only a short distance to the south.

 Climate Information About Calgary